Caregivers: Ask yourself these questions to know if a family is right for you

 3. Have you asked all the important questions?

 With any interview, it helps to have the full picture of what the position entails.
-Many nannies get so excited about a good connection with a family that they tend to neglect their “must-haves,” such as benefits, fair pay and manageable schedules.
+Many caregivers get so excited about a good connection with a family that they tend to neglect their “must-haves,” such as benefits, fair pay and manageable schedules.

 It’s also important that you know what sort of work you want to do and what sort of work the family expects of you.
 During the interview, get a feel for the position by asking: